VM-Mobile-SDK/nextgen-adsdk-ios-release/README.md

 Starting with IOS 14, you, as a developer, are required to ask for permission to track a user.
 Learn more in Apple's [documentation](https://developer.apple.com/app-store/user-privacy-and-data-use).

-The SDK tracks user behaviour, such as the percentage of an advert visibility on scroll or if an advert is tapped.
-At the moment, the SDK cannot work when a user is not allowed to be tracked.
-If you try to use the SDK without the user's consent to tracking, you will receive an `AdError/trackingDisabled` error.

-In addition, the SDK offers a wide range of customisation options for building targeted ads.
-If you use additional user data when creating ads or for tracking purposes, you are responsible for adding the Privacy Manifest to your project.
+The SDK offers a wide range of functionality that can be used for tracking.
+If you use tracking in your application, you are responsible for adding a privacy manifest to your project.
 Learn more in Apple's [documentation](https://developer.apple.com/documentation/bundleresources/privacy_manifest_files/describing_data_use_in_privacy_manifests).

+You can use the following domain as a tracking domain: `adition.com`.
+Keep in mind that when using this domain, if the user denies access to tracking, the SDK will not work.

 ## Using the SDK